 - preparing a Victim Impact Statement to tell the court how the crime affected you

-- getting information about the offender if they are sentenced to prison from the Victims Register.
+- getting information from the Victims Register about the offender if they are sentenced to prison.

-You can also learn more about physical assault and justice process below.
+You can learn more about homicide and the justice process below.